3-D Stochastic Numerical Breast Phantoms for Enabling Virtual Imaging Trials of Ultrasound Computed Tomography: Publicly released datasets and code availability

 Two datsets have been publicly released on the Harvard Dataverse.

 The first dataset \cite{li2021NBPs2D} consists of the 52 slices and corresponding simulated USCT data described in Section \ref{sec:cs_references}.
 For each slice, the dataset includes tissue label, SOS, AA, and density maps.
-The image size is 2560-by-2560 with pixel size at a 0.1mm resolution.
-The measurement data has a sampling frequency of 25MHz and have been perturbed with additive Gaussian white noise as described in \ref{sec:cs_references}.
+Each slice contains a variable number of lesions (up to 3) with diameter between 1.5 mm and 5 mm.
+The image size is 2560-by-2560 with pixel size at a 0.1 mm resolution.
+The measurement data have a sampling frequency of 25 MHz and have been perturbed with additive Gaussian white noise as described in \ref{sec:cs_references}.

 The second dataset \cite{li2021NBPs3D} consists of four high-resolution 3D NBPs, one for each breast type.
 Each NBP contains 3D maps of tissue label, SOS, AA, and density with a resolution of 0.1 mm.
 Fig. \ref{3dp} shows 3D rendering of the four public NBPs.